isabella232/BitHeroesS20/tutorial/blogp2.md

-#### Have you ever wanted to get data from a form, process this data, and then use this data for your own use?
-Data analysis is a crucial step in many businesses, and fortunately we can use a simple Azure logic app and some HTML code to achieve complex refinement of masses of form data.
+ #### Have you ever wanted to get data from a form, process this data, and then use it?
+Data analysis is a crucial step in many businesses, and fortunately, we can use a simple Azure logic app and some HTML code to achieve complex refinement of masses of form data.

 Here’s a brief visual overview of the components of our project: